 The fifth step is to increase your cash flow by calculating the ROE, buying a larger investment property, and using a Clever agent to get a buyer’s rebate when you purchase your new property.

 This process can be a lot to remember, and sometimes difficult to figure out.
 Having the right agent helping you along the way to ease the stress and walk you through it makes all the difference.
-Using a top agent doesn’t have to be pricy, though.
+Using a top agent doesn’t have to be pricey, though.

 Make the most from the sale of your rental by using a Clever agent.
 Our top, local agents are already experts in selling in your area, so you don’t have to be.